-Program Special Eligibility Requirements Award Amounts Program Information How to Apply Federal Pell Grants Applicants must: • Demonstrate financial need • Take at least 1 credit of program-required coursework Up to \$6345 per year Students who have earned B.A. or B.S. degrees not eligible • File the Free Application for Federal Student Aid (FAFSA), listing MCCC as a college you Federal Supplemental Education Opportunity Grant (SEOG) Applicants must: • Demonstrate financial need • Apply on or before Apr.
+Program Special Eligibility Requirements Award Amounts Program Information How to Apply Federal Pell Grants Applicants must: Demonstrate financial need Take at least 1 credit of program-required coursework Up to \$6345 per year Students who have earned B.A. or B.S. degrees not eligible • File the Free Application for Federal Student Aid (FAFSA), listing MCCC as a college you Federal Supplemental Education Opportunity Grant (SEOG) Applicants must: Demonstrate financial need Apply on or before Apr.
 15 (Sept.
-15 for Spring only) \$400-\$800 per year at MCCC Priority to students with the lowest family contri- bution who are eligible for Pell plan to attend • Submit verification of all types of income and other requested Federal Work Study Program (FWS) Applicants must: • Demonstrate financial need • Take at least 6 credits of program-required coursework Determined by hourly rate of pay and num- ber of hours per week, generally from \$800 to \$3000 per year Employment is on- or off-campus; students may work a maximum of 14 hours per week when classes are in session and 28 hours per week during semester breaks depending upon FWS budget documentation to the MCCC Financial Aid office
+15 for Spring only) \$400-\$800 per year at MCCC Priority to students with the lowest family contri- bution who are eligible for Pell plan to attend Submit any other required information/ documents to the MCCC Federal Work Study Program (FWS) Applicants must: Demonstrate financial need Take at least 6 credits of program-required coursework Determined by hourly rate of pay and num- ber of hours per week, generally from \$800 to \$3000 per year Employment is on- or off-campus; students may work a maximum of 14 hours per week when classes are in session and 28 hours per week during semester breaks depend- ing upon FWS budget Financial Aid office